cnr-ibba/nf-treemix/README.md

 # nf-treemix

-A nextflow pipeline which execute *treemix* on a population of interest
+A nextflow pipeline which executes *treemix* on a population of interest